chlebik/ModernOperatingSystems_AndrewTanenbaum/Chapter_06/README.md

   deadlocked.
 When the algorithm terminates, any unmarked processes are known to be deadlocked.
 This algorithm assumes a worst-case scenario: all processes keep all acquired resources until they exit.
-  The deadlock detection algorithm can now be giv en as follows.
+  The deadlock detection algorithm can now be given as follows.

 > 1. Look for an unmarked process, **Pi**, for which the **ith** row of **R** is less than or equal to **A**.